core-interaction/core-interaction.github.io/syllabus.md

 *Typography and Interaction* is a year-long course, divided into two classes, which will provide a rigorous foundation of typographic and interaction principles in the context of digital design.
 This first semester will focus on a mastery of type and layout concepts, with the second semester emphasizing interaction and interface design principles.
-Over both, students will acquire and hone the skills necessary in the field of interactive design.
+Over both, students will acquire and hone the skills they need for success in the field of interactive design.
 {: .left }

 {% include link_list.html rows=3 %}